dellwood88/hello-world/README.md

 # hello-world
 Hello world repository

 Hello my name is David.
-I have a Computer Programming degree from Vol State CC and I am here to learn more about programming as my education taught me nothing!
+I have a Computer Programming degree from Vol State CC and I am here to hone my skills